sangeet2020/CNN-SHAP-text-classification/README.md

 ## Runtime
--   Training and evaluation- xx s
+-   Training and evaluation- 400 s
--   Explanability- xx s
+-   Explanability- 3067 s

 ## Results
-While all results and plots can be found in `results/`, here are some important results worth discussing.
+All results and plots can be found in `results/`.
--   TODO

 ## References